Best Legal Document Management Software for 2025 | Buyer’s Guide

 The basic storage of documents and other types of electronic files.

-The ability to apply attributes (metadata) to documents, including document classifications, types and tags, as well as the ability to apply internal notes to documents.
-For instance, the ability to classify a document as a contract or an order.
+Document classifications, types and tags, as well as the ability to apply internal notes to documents.

 Full-Text Search